 In this way, the need to recruit today from across classes and status groups, identified earlier, makes the standard notion of self-standing elites problematic.
 This is especially the case in the perceived need to enrol from across the particular class divisions we have identified earlier.
 Notably those in positions to identify themselves as say offering transformational leadership – the ‘product champions’ and ‘change agents’ promising to ‘turnaround’ aspirational as well as failing institutions – have to find ways to recruit people.
 Specifically, the ubiquitous keeping apart of policy and strategy from operations and delivery within institutions, requires those lower in the hierarchy to step up to the mark as ‘response-able’ to calls for change and hold themselves out as ‘available’ to deliver reform.
 Hence recruitment also affects those in operations and the front line; notably those who make themselves visible as ready to ‘buy into’ agendas and available to be held responsible for their ‘delivery’.

 For this and other reasons, world-making nowadays transmutes from being a question of belonging to a specific status group – as in Weber’s thinking – to one of gaining agency by virtue of enrolment in one party or another.
 As such, adherence to cultural mores (e.g. solidarity with colleagues) shifts to a perceived need to advertise one’s availability in the face of the latest ‘call’ (e.g. how to ‘let go’ of staff).
-In consequence, making one’s ‘response-ableness’ visible and available to the requisite parties inevitably becomes as much a matter of face as it thrives on position in a network (, 2015).
-The reliance on the kind of knowledge exhibited over the impossibility of marriage in Trollope’s novel, discussed earlier, gives way to a dependence on the kind of facework discussed by Goffman (1959) in his analysis of the presentation of self and a reliance on the kind of account-giving that Garfinkel (1967) makes integral to an affirmation of membership through the ‘passing’ of accounts ( 2004, 2001).
+In consequence, making one’s ‘response-ableness’ visible and available to the requisite parties inevitably becomes as much a matter of face as it thrives on position in a network (Munro, 2015).
+The reliance on the kind of knowledge exhibited over the impossibility of marriage in Trollope’s novel, discussed earlier, gives way to a dependence on the kind of facework discussed by Goffman (1959) in his analysis of the presentation of self and a reliance on the kind of account-giving that Garfinkel (1967) makes integral to an affirmation of membership through the ‘passing’ of accounts (Latimer 2004, Munro 2001).

 Hence, rather than agency reflecting any homology in world-making with the ‘image of social position’ in Bourdieu’s (1989) formulation of symbolic power, identity relies on cultural performance as much as on position.
-It is facework and account-giving that become reflexive to the often competing and contradictory calls and demands of parties in modernity; and so allow persons to morph ceaselessly between putative positions in their networks (, 1999).
+It is facework and account-giving that become reflexive to the often competing and contradictory calls and demands of parties in modernity; and so allow persons to morph ceaselessly between putative positions in their networks (Munro, 1999).
 What we are suggesting, then, is that when an analysis of class resorts to static and out-of-date notions of cultural capital, as with Savage et al (2013), they miss the effects and affects of a reflexive modernity in which a culture of reform restitutes domination of the many by the few through its uprooting effects.